mohit-40/E-commerce-site/README.md

 # FASHION STORE

-▪ A full stack E-Commerce web application where the user can buy and sell product online.
+▪ A full stack E-Commerce web application where the user can buy and sell product online.<br />
 ▪ It allows the user to search products by category and filter products accordingly.
-Users can add the product to their cart or favorite and can make payments using a card.
+Users can add the product to their cart or favorite and can make payments using a card.<br />
-▪ From the admin dashboard, the admin can view orders detail, create or update products, and process cancellation requests.
+▪ From the admin dashboard, the admin can view orders detail, create or update products, and process cancellation requests.<br />
 ▪ Technology Used: HTML, CSS, JavaScript, React.js, Node.js, MongoDB, Redux, JWT, Firebase storage, Stripe.